teokem/project-work-2021-LeaMikoV/README.md

 ## How to run the notebook:
 There exist two possibilities to run this notebook:
 1) By clicking on the binder link above.
 Next, click on `ProjectLea.ipynb` and run all cells by choosing `Cell -> Run All`.
 2) Download this github repository and unzip.
-Then install and activate the ProjectLea environment described by the file environment.yml.
+Then install and activate the ProjectLea environment described by the file `environment.yml`.
+This file activates all necessary packages to run the notebook.
+It can be activated using the following commands in the terminal:
    ```
    conda env create -f environment.yml
    conda activate ProjectLea
    ```
    Then the notebook `ProjectLea.ipynb` can be run using jupyter notebook and choosing `Cell -> Run All`.
-Note: Some plots are bokeh plots or have widgets such that the user can choose parameters.
+Note: Some plots are bokeh plots or have widgets and the user is supposed to choose parameters.

 ## Required packages:
 The required packages can be found in the environment.yml file.
 The following packages are used: